Perrott Hill Prep, nr Crewkerne

-Deep in the Somerset countryside, a small co-ed prep school with stonking views, trad prep values and a 21st century outlook
+Muddy says: this is a small co-ed prep school with stonking views, trad prep values and a 21st century outlook, deep in the Somerset countryside

 PERROTT HILL PREP SCHOOL, NORTH PERROTT, nr CREWKERNE